DjangoGirls/tutorial/python_introduction/README.md

 - __numbers and strings__ - in Python it's math and text objects
 - __methods__ - are actions in Python.
 You've used both English-language methods (upper, len) and symbolic ones (+, *).

 That's the basic of every programming language you learn.
 Ready for something harder?
-I bet you are!
+We bet you are!

 ## Errors

 Let's try something.
-Can we know the length of a number, the same way we learn about the length of our name?
+Can we get a length of a number, the same way we learn about the length of our name?
 Try typing `len(304023)` and hit Enter:

     >>> len(304023)
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
     TypeError: object of type 'int' has no len()

 We got our first error!
 It says that objects of type "int" (integers, whole numbers) don't have a length.
 So what can we do now?
-Maybe we can write our number as string?
+Maybe we can write our number as a string?
 Strings have length, right?

     >>> len(str(304023))
     6